Toilal/rebulk/README.rst

     >>> Rebulk().functional(func).matches("Why do simple ?
 Forget about it ...")
     [<Why:(0, 3)>]

+You can also return a dict of keywords arguments for ``Match`` object, or plain ``rebulk.Match`` instance.

-You can define several patterns with a single ``functional`` method call.
+You can define several patterns with a single ``functional`` method call, and function used can return multiple matches.

 Patterns parameters